Gia Coppola: Early life

 Coppola is the only child of film producer Gian-Carlo Coppola and Jacqui de la Fontaine.
 Her father died in a speed boating incident while her mother was pregnant with her.
-The credits of the 1996 film Jack, directed by her grandfather Francis Ford Coppola, include the dedication "for Gia 'When you see a shooting star...'" (with her name stylized in lower case).
+The credits of the 1996 film, Jack, directed by her grandfather, Francis Ford Coppola, include the dedication, "For Gia - 'When you see a shooting star...'" (with her name stylized in lower case).
 She was close in age to the characters in the film at the time.

 Peter Getty, son of Gordon Getty, became her stepfather when he married her mother in 2000.
 They separated in 2009.
-Coppola grew up in both Los Angeles and the Coppola family vineyard in Napa Valley.
+Coppola grew up in both Los Angeles, and the Coppola family vineyard, in Napa Valley.
 Coppola spent much of her childhood on the sets of her aunt Sofia Coppola's films.
-Coppola worked as a staff assistant in the costume department in Sofia Coppola's Somewhere, and as a creative consultant in Francis Ford Coppola's Twixt.
+She worked as a staff assistant in the costume department in Sofia Coppola's Somewhere, and as a creative consultant in Francis Ford Coppola's Twixt.

-Coppola dropped out of high school (Archer School for Girls) and subsequently earned her GED.
+She dropped out of high school at Archer School for Girls, and subsequently earned her GED.
 After attending community college, Coppola studied photography at Bard College in New York.
-After attending Bard College, Coppola stated that she "felt a little burned out on taking pictures after years of churning out so many for classes".
+After attending Bard College, she stated that she, "felt a little burned out on taking pictures after years of churning out so many for classes."
 This resulted in her turning to cinema as a medium of interest.